Von Willebrand Panel

 What do my test results mean?

-The first lab tests to determine von Willebrand disease measure the following 3 substances
+The first lab tests to determine von Willebrand disease measure the following three

-from blood samples.
-Different measurements of these substances may tell which type
+substances from blood samples.
+Different measurements of these substances may tell

 Von Willebrand factor antigen.
 This test measures your blood levels of von Willebrand factor.